 If you or a loved one has sustained motorcycle injuries or death as a result of an accident, you may be entitled to seek compensation for your financial and emotional losses.
-Let the competent and caring Orange County motorcycle accident attorneys at Aitken * Aitken * Cohn evaluate your case FREE of charge and determine your best course of action.
-Please contact us today for a complimentary consultation or call our Orange County personal injury lawyers at (866) 434-1424.
+Let the competent and caring Orange County motorcycle accident lawyers at Aitken * Aitken * Cohn evaluate your case FREE of charge and determine your best course of action.
+Please contact us today for a complimentary consultation or call our Orange County personal injury lawyers.

 In many cases, accidents are caused by another party’s negligent actions or inactions, product or manufacturing defects or hazards on the road, etc. The following are factors that often result in severe injuries:

 - Poor weather like rain, snow, strong winds, and hail – Not only can the weather itself make it more dangerous to ride a motorcycle but so can the actions of other drivers in adverse weather conditions.
 Some drivers—especially those in large trucks or SUVs—believe they can continue to drive fast despite poor visibility or slick roads.
 These drivers may not see a motorcycle in the rain or fog and may not stop in time due to icy or wet roads.

 - Defective motorcycle parts, such as tires, shocks, or careless maintenance – Motorcycle manufacturers have the duty to sell bikes that are safe for use.
 If a motorcycle has defective components, those parts can malfunction and result in a crash.
 For example, a motorcyclist may be on the highway when defective brakes fail and they lose control of their bike and collide with another vehicle.
 In addition, if a mechanic did not properly repair or perform maintenance as they should, malfunctions can occur.